 When an applicant has been accepted into the training program, the next step is to clearly define the tasks and skills needed to best assist the applicant with his/her disability in day-to-day life.
 The applicant will meet with the training staff so that they can understand these needs and begin to identify potential dogs which may be suitable.
 Dogs are matched with applicants based on the dog’s skills, strengths, temperament, and energy level, and the applicant’s needs, experience, personality, and lifestyle.
-There may be an indefinite wait for the right dog to become available for a particular applicant.
-Even after matching, the success of the partnership is dependent on many factors, not the least of which is the client’s commitment to the training process.

 Detailed Description of Team Training

-Intensive Training Period (3 weeks)
+Initial Training Period (2 weeks)

-The process begins with a three week “boot camp” of daily training sessions covering basic training principles, vocabulary, dog behavior and body language, grooming, play and exercise, nutrition, health care, illnesses and emergencies, public access, the rights and responsibilities of service dog partners under the law, family interactions and more.
+The process begins with a two week “boot camp” of daily training sessions covering basic training principles, vocabulary, dog behavior and body language, grooming, play and exercise, nutrition, health care, illnesses and emergencies, public access, the rights and responsibilities of service dog partners under the law, family interactions and more.
 The client will have hands-on training sessions to practice basic obedience and specialized service dog skills and behaviors both at our training center and on outings in public.

-During this intensive training period, the client will work with a variety of dogs who are in the advanced training phase.
-Although the training staff has identified at least one dog who may be suitable for the client by the time the client begins training, we need to observe the client and dog(s) working together to ensure the best possible match is made.
-Working with a variety of different dogs with different personalities also helps the client repeat and solidify important training concepts and skills.
-The client will generally learn which dog he/she will be matched with during the second week of training.
-The client does not take the dog home during the intensive training period.
-However, clients have the option of staying at Hero Dogs in our cabin with the dog during this training (and at any time they are at Hero Dogs training with their dog).
-Staying on site is encouraged during the first two weeks, but is required for at least the last week of training.
+During this training period, the client will work with a variety of dogs who are in the advanced training phase.
+Although the training staff has identified at least one dog who may be suitable for the client by the time the client begins training, working with a variety of different dogs with different personalities also helps the client repeat and solidify important training concepts and skills.
+The client does not take the dog home during the initial training period.
+However, clients have the option of staying at Hero Dogs in our cabin with the dog during this training.
+Staying on site is strongly encouraged during the second week of training.

 The dog remains the property of Hero Dogs during this time.
 Clients must agree to adhere to all Hero Dogs rules and regulations concerning the care and training of the dog, including daily exercise, training, and grooming requirements.
 Failure to do so or to meet the training commitment will result in removal from the program and return of the dog to Hero Dogs.

-Certification
+Six-Month Certification

 - a written or oral examination which covers the client’s knowledge of dog care, dog behavior, training principles, specific vocabulary, and public access,